kevinkoo001/CCR/README.md

 # Compiler-assisted Code Randomization (CCR)
+## Update News
+07/08/18 CCR internally checks if an object file is compiled from the source code that includes assembly (none/inline/standalone).
+This information will help randomization at function level in case of standalone assembly later.

+## Overview
 **CCR** is a hybrid method for enabling practical and generic code randomization based on compiler-rewriter cooperation.
 CCR currently supports rapid cliend-side fine-grained code randomization (at both function level and